CS 315: Automata Theory

 Cheating will not be tolerated and will result in immediate serious sanctions.
 Serious incidents of academic dishonesty will also for brought to the attention of the university and may result in expulsion.
 All work in this class is meant to be an individual effort by the person receiving the grade.
 Any variation from this is considered cheating and all parties involved (giving or receiving) will be sanctioned.

-You should familiarize yourself with the following university policies, which are available at the Engineering Sciences Front Desk:
+You should familiarize yourself with the following university policies, which are available in hardcopy at the Engineering Front Desk downstairs:

 Vital Skills and other Hints for success in CS315